 Personal Real Estate Corporations (PRECs) are here!
 What are they and how are they different from any other corporation?

-However, unlike other incorporated self-employed individuals who are unregulated professionals (i.e. not licensed or registered as a professional in a field of practice), like realtors who trade and deal in real estate on behalf of others and who are registered or licensed under REBBA 2002 (as of October 1, 2020 now called the Trust in Real Estate Services Act, 2002), personal professional liability will not be limited through incorporation.
-This means that realtors will still be personally liable for any malpractice and errors or omissions that are as a result of or incurred in the course of acting as a registered realtor.
+However, unlike other incorporated self-employed individuals who are unregulated professionals (i.e., not licensed or registered as a professional in a field of practice), like realtors who trade and deal in real estate on behalf of others and who are registered or licensed under the Real Estate Business Brokers Act, 2002 (as of October 1, 2020 called the Trust in Real Estate Services Act, 2020), personal professional liability will not be limited through incorporation.
+This means that realtors will still be personally liable for any malpractice and errors or omissions that are a result of or incurred in the course of acting as a registered realtor.

-Unlike professional corporation, the personal real estate corporation’s articles of incorporation does not need to restrict its business to only the practice of that profession and activities that are related or ancillary.
-However, the PREC cannot and cannot market, advertise or suggest that the PREC is dealing or trading in real estate, other than to provide the services of its registrant (i.e. the registered broker or salesperson) to the registered real estate brokerage for which the registrant is licensed under.
+Unlike a typical professional corporation, the PREC’s articles of incorporation do not need to restrict its business to only the practice of that profession and activities that are related or ancillary thereto.
+However, the PREC cannot market, advertise or suggest that the PREC is dealing or trading in real estate, other than to provide the services of its registrant (i.e., the registered broker or salesperson) to the registered real estate brokerage for which the registrant is licensed under.
 Aside from doing business in other regulated professions, the PREC may conduct other business, but again, so long as it is not holding itself out as dealing or trading in real estate.
 This also means that the registered salesperson or broker must remain employed or contracted directly under its registered real estate brokerage despite having a PREC.